swisd/Micro-C/readme.md

 > [!WARNING]
 > Semi functional architectures may and/or will not output ASM for unimplemented or broken syntax/IR.
-Make sure to check the error output of the compiler.
+Make sure to check the error output of the compiler for any issues.

 ## Features